 It’s Engagement Season!

-This week marks the start of engagement season. *happy dance* As a wedding professional, this is the most exciting time of the year!
+This week marks the start of engagement season. *happy dance* Engagement Season starts at Thanksgiving and ends around Valentine’s Day because that is when most proposals happen.
+As a wedding professional, this is the most exciting time of the year!
 I love seeing friends and family get engaged and I love even more to hear all about how the proposal happened!
 The holidays are also one of the busiest times to sit around the table with your family and start to plan out the wedding budget.
 It’s that awkward conversation, but it has to be done.
 Here’s something you may forget to put in the wedding budget, postage stamps.

 What Will I Be Mailing?